haerski/mortality/report.md

 ![plot of chunk unnamed-chunk-24](figures/report/fig-unnamed-chunk-24-1.png)

-Some expertise and business intuition is required in order to determine the desired threshold value.
+Some expertise and business intuition are required in order to determine the desired threshold value.
 Due to a lack of time and resources, we decided to choose a threshold value that would simultaneously optimize for sensitivity and specificity.
 To that extent, we choose the threshold value of 0.67, corresponding to the dotted line above.

 ## Final results